 - 1. Dependent allowance: Four hundred eighty dollars (\$480) each for minor family members (other than the head, co-head or spouse), and for family members who are eighteen (18) and older and who are full-time students or who are disabled. - 2.
-Elderly/Disabled allowance: Four hundred dollars (\$400) per household for families whose head, co-head or spouse is sixty-two (62) or over or disabled. - 3.
-Allowable medical expenses: Un-reimbursed (medical expenses not covered by medical insurance [including Medi-Cal], regional centers [for individuals with developmental disabilities], schools [for special education students], or other sources) medical expenses for all family members that exceed 3% of the gross annual income of the family are deducted for elderly and disabled families. - 4.
-Childcare expenses: Reasonable childcare expenses for children under thirteen (13) are deducted when childcare is necessary to allow an adult household member to work, attend school, or actively seek employment.
-These deductions may not exceed the earned income of the family member who is able to work because of such qualified expense. - 5.
-Allowable Disability Assistance Expenses: Un-reimbursed disability expenses that exceed three percent (3%) of the gross annual income are deducted for attendant care by a non-family member or auxiliary apparatus for persons with disabilities if needed to enable the individual or an adult family member to work.
-These deductions may not exceed the earned income of the family member who is able to work because of such qualified expense.
+Elderly/Disabled allowance: Four-Five hundred twenty-five dollars (\$400) (\$525) per household for families whose head, co-head or spouse is sixty-two (62) or over or disabled. - 3.
+Allowable medical expenses: 24 CFR 5.609(b)(6) Un-reimbursed (medical expenses not covered by medical insurance [including Medi-Cal], regional centers [for individuals with developmental disabilities], schools [for special education students], or other sources) medical expenses for all family members that exceed 310% of the gross annual income of the family are deducted for elderly and disabled families.
+Families who are already receiving a deduction for expenses that exceed 3% of gross annual income will now receive a deduction for expenses over 5% gross annual income.
+The percentage will increase by 2.5% annually until reaching the 10% threshold.